Grismund/dropquiz-wip/README.md

 ![current-page](https://github.com/Grismund/dropquiz-wip/assets/81186833/5053d339-d216-4966-bdb7-071e5ad5e8c6)

-## Phase I Goals

-Phase I should be a simple design to demo to schools.
-- Able to build quickly (static single page or page with carousel)
-- Creates a good visual first impression.

 ## References
 Good Designs
 - [NewsELA](https://newsela.com/) I like the simplicity of the design and how professional or non-scammy it feels compared to a lot of other educational sites.